$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Basics of Gravitational Lensing: in Wave-optics and Geometric-optics lensing Regimes

-For the black hole lens and singular isothermal sphere profile lens, we have analytic solutions \citep{PhysRevD.108.043527}.
-We plot the solutions as a function of w with y as a parameter in figure \ref{fig:amp}.
-However, such analystical solution may not exist for more general lens including assymetric shape and baryonic effects.
-As a result, for lensing search pipeline to discover signal, it is important for it to capture any general lensing scenario.
-In a specific lensing model agnostic approach, we have constructed frequency modulated template that captures most (if not all) of the features of microlensing of gravitational waves.
+For the point mass lens and SIS lens, we have analytic solutions \citep{PhysRevD.108.043527}.
+We plot the solutions as a function of $w$ with $y$ as a parameter in figure \ref{fig:amp}.
+However, such analytical solution may not exist for more general lens including asymmetric shape and non-spherical mass distribution.
+Also, the impact of baryons on the lens profile, and consequently on the WO microlensing signature, remains largely uncertain.
+As a result, for lensing search pipeline to discover signal with wave-optics effects, it is important for it to capture any general lensing scenario.
+We note that any wave-optics effect is captured by a scale close to unity and constant periodicity in the frequency-domain (both captured by the misalignment parameter $y$ and the dimensionless frequency $w \propto M_{lz}f$).
+Also these wave effects decreases as $w$ becomes much larger than unity, this is the geometric-optics regime.
+Driven by these observations we follow a lens-model agnostic approach, and construct a frequency modulated template that captures most (if not all) of the features of WO microlensing of GWs.
 The model is described as: